 - offering customers a choice of finish on otherwise standard ranges, for example stained instead of polished wood

 If you're producing large items of furniture like sofas then you'll probably need to offer a delivery service.
-Depending on your target market and how you sell, deliveries may need to be made to a fairly small number of stockists or to a much larger number of end-user customers.
+Depending on your target market and how you sell, deliveries may need to be made to a small number of stockists or to a larger number of end-user customers.

 Don't forget that your retailer customers will want samples showing different finishes or textiles, if you decide to offer some choice.
 Don't overlook the cost of producing these and replacing them when you introduce new ranges.

 People expect items of furniture to last for some time and the industry has in the past suffered from a high proportion of products that have been returned to the retailer/manufacturer because they have developed faults.
 You should give some thought to your returns policy so that your retailer customers know what procedure to follow in the event of a complaint from the consumer.
-Set out clearly the terms of any guarantees that you offer, for example a five year guarantee against faulty workmanship and materials.
+Set out clearly the terms of any guarantees that you offer, for example a five-year guarantee against faulty workmanship and materials.

-What to manufacture
+What furniture will you manufacture

 The furniture manufacturing industry as a whole covers a wide range of different types of product, often targeted at different buyers.
 You could produce furniture for the domestic market or for the contract furnishings market (for example for businesses such as pubs, hotels and other venues open to the public) or for office furnishing.
 The domestic market is the largest, accounting for about 70% of sales, while the contract and office furniture markets together account for about 30%.
 Bear in mind that homes have been getting smaller, so if you are aiming at the mainstream domestic market consider making smaller items of furniture.
 You will need to give some thought to the market/s your furniture ranges will be aimed at.